Advertisement

 “Sleep is a game-changer in terms of quality of life,” says Julie Fiol, RN, director of MS information and resources for the National MS Society.

 It’s vital to promoting healthy cognitive function, mental health, cardiovascular and muscle capacity, and energy levels.
-However, she explains that many people with MS struggle with sleep — 80 percent report dealing with fatigue.
+However, many people with MS struggle with sleep — around 80 percent report dealing with fatigue.

 Join the free MS community!